ThomasKaiser/Knowledge/articles/schedutil-and-EAS.md

 # The `schedutil` governor and energy aware scheduling

+A quick look on at how broken things are on Linux (on ARM).

 With hybrid designs (big.LITTLE/DynamIQ on ARM, on Intel [some SKUs starting with Lakefield](https://github.com/ThomasKaiser/sbc-bench/blob/07fdc0b99e0868d8d40425bdf8ba97d00aca4ad3/sbc-bench.sh#L2171-L2315)) the scheduler needs to know both energy consumption at specific clockspeeds as well as performance characteristics to decide when a task should be running on an efficiency and when on a performance core to balance performance and consumption.

-The only scheduler able to deal with this 'energy aware scheduling' (EAS) concept is `schedutil` and as such it should be the only reasonable choice on hybrid CPU/SoC designs.
+The only Linux scheduler able to deal with this 'energy aware scheduling' (EAS) concept is `schedutil` and as such it should be the only reasonable choice on hybrid CPU/SoC designs.
 Though what sounds great in theory doesn't seem to work that great in practice.

+Linux on ARM uses device-tree to configure this stuff.

 ## `capacity-dmips-mhz` property

+This *should* tell the scheduler how performant a specific core is.

 In 2002 [ARM explained in detail why using Dhrystone 'today' (in 2002) is 100% wrong](https://www.docjava.com/courses/cr346/data/papers/DhrystoneMIPS-CriticismbyARM.pdf).
 Money quote: 'Code profiling demonstrates that Dhrystone is not a particularly good predictor of real-world performance, especially for complex embedded systems.'